Global Atmospheric Circulation

 *When crossing the equator, sailors in the 1700s would get boats stuck for weeks due to lack of wind in the ITCZ, so the expression ‘feeling down in the doldrums’ (meaning a person is depressed or lacking energy) is believed to be derived from this.

 In the northern hemisphere, warm moist air from the tropics moves northwards by the surface winds of the Ferrel cell.
 This meets cool, dry air moving south in the Polar cell.
 The polar front forms where these two air masses meet, leading to ascending air and low pressure at the surface, often around the latitude of the UK.

 The polar front jet stream drives this area of unstable atmosphere.
 The UK and many other countries in Europe often experience unsettled weather due to these wandering areas of low pressure which form when moist air rises along the polar front.
-The jet stream guides these systems, so its position is important for UK weather (see tWC article on jet streams)
+The jet stream guides these systems, so its position is important for UK weather.

 BOX 2: ITCZ and Monsoons